What is Nigeria's pathway to limit global warming to 1.5°C?

 pathway explorer

-The explorer provides domestic emissions pathways required to keep to the Paris Agreement’s 1.5°C temperature goal and details their key characteristics for 64 countries.
+The 1.5°C national pathway explorer shows how countries can get temperatures back well below 1.5ºC by 2100 and details key characteristics with an in-depth policy assessment for 25 countries.
 In addition to an economy-wide view, the webtool also includes 1.5°C compatible benchmarks for individual sectors.
-Sectors analysed include industry, forestry (LULUCF), buildings, transport, waste, and power, including investments requirements for the power and the transport sectors to come.
-In-depth policy assessment for 25 of these countries provide context for the decarbonisation trajectories.
+Sectors analysed include power, transport, industry, buildings, and forestry (LULUCF), including investments requirements for the power and the transport sectors to come.
+For a broader set of 39, we provide domestic emissions pathways required to keep to the Paris Agreement’s 1.5°C temperature goal based on selected IPCC AR6 and SR1.5 pathways.

 Who is it for?

-The explorer shows emissions pathways and science-based sectoral policy benchmarks explicitly compatible with the Paris Agreement 1.5°C limit, to empower national decision makers in setting ambitious emissions reductions targets.
-It is also aimed at civil society and national interest groups to help inform the debate on driving climate action.
+The 1.5°C national pathway explorer aims to empower national decision makers to chart ambitious emissions reductions paths.
+It also aims to support civil society and national interest groups inform the debate on driving climate action.

 How is it done?

-Selected global and regional Paris consistent pathways from the IPCC Sixth Assessment Report are scaled down to the national level, based on the interactions across economic sectors, energy consumption and emissions.
+Regional results from our Highest Possible Ambition scenario are scaled down to the national level, based on the interactions across economic sectors, energy consumption and emissions.
 See the methodology section for more details.